mar-vic/naufip-web/content/pages/en/publications.md

 ## Presentations

+* [From Literary to Philosophical Interpretation of Naturalism]({static}/publikacie/prezentacie/literatura_filozofia_naturalizmus(lalikova).pdf) (Erika Lalíková) - presentation accompanying the talk given on 24.
+1. 2023 at the project workshop  "Varieties of Naturalism in the History of Philosophy".

+* [La Mettrie's Naturalism]({static}/publikacie/prezentacie/la_mettrie_naturalizmus(pichova).pdf) (Dagmar Pichová) - presentation accompanying the talk given on 24.
+1. 2023 at the project workshop  "Varieties of Naturalism in the History of Philosophy".

 * [Two Models - Two Ways of Construing the Relationship Between Nature and Society]({static}/publikacie/prezentacie/modely_riesenia_vztahu_spol_prirody(buraj).pdf) (Ivan Buraj) - presentation accompanying the talk given on 11.
 11. 2022 at the workshop _Society and Nature_.

 * [Two Models of Politically Organised Relationship Between Society and Nature: Industrial and Environental Democracy]({static}/publikacie/prezentacie/modely_politickeho_organizovania_spol_prirody(stahel).pdf) (Richard Sťahel) - presentation accompanying the talk given on 11.
 11. 2022 at the workshop _Society and Nature_.